Mariolandaf/Optimal-Restaurant-Location-Prediction/README.md

 # Optimal Business Location Prediction Using INEGI Data

 This project focuses on predicting optimal physical business locations in Mexico using large-scale data from INEGI, including census and business directories.
-By leveraging unsupervised learning and clustering algorithms, we identify the best geographic areas to establish a new business.
+By leveraging unsupervised learning and clustering algorithms, the relationship between restaurant density and population distribution is analyzed to identify the best geographic areas to establish a new business.

 ## Objectives
 - **Business Understanding**: Identify high-potential business locations using demographic and economic data.